 BCIT expects convergent volunteers to show up after an emergency or disaster.
 Many bring a wide range of skills and training.
 Effectively managed, convergent volunteers can help assist BCIT’s response and recovery operations.
 The Convergent Volunteer Management Team manages and coordinates the assignment of convergent volunteers.

-UAV’s can also be used to record and document an event for post disaster evaluation.
+RPAS’s can also be used to record and document an event for post disaster evaluation.

 The Amateur Radio Team is activated in the event of a disaster when normal lines of communication are non-functioning.
 Outside of an event, the team reverts to an amateur radio club.
 ART members are employees and students.